yakovenkomax/pumpt-up-prompt/README.md

 **7. \[Optional\] Copy `.bash_aliases` to your root directory to get some useful aliases from [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet).**

 ## Segments
-Segments' color and order are changed in 'Settings' block inside `pumpt-up-prompt.sh`.
+Segments' color, order and icons are changed in the 'Settings' block inside `pumpt-up-prompt.sh`.

 Segment | Description
 ------- | -----------